lill-Juvelen/FMNN01_numeric_linear_algebra/README.md

-# num_linalg
+# FMNN01
-Programming assignments numeric linear algebra course
+Programming assignments in the course numeric linear algebra.